Transient acceleration events in LISA Pathfinder data: properties and possible physical origin: Joint analysis with other time series

 A practical way to report the results of this analysis, is to introduce an effective \emph{lever arm} defined as

-For a single force, applied normal to one of the $x$ or $y$ faces of either TM, $r_\phi$ would be the distance between the force application point and the center of the face.
+For a single force, applied normal to one of the $x$ or $y$ faces of either test mass, $r_\phi$ would be the distance between the force application point and the center of the face.
 A similar interpretation holds for $r_\eta$.
-Note that for a real point-like force, given the size of the TM, the maximum value for both $\left| r_\phi\right|$ and $\left| r_\eta\right|$ would be \SI{23}{mm}, while there is no upper limit for a distribution of forces.
+Note that for a real point-like force, given the size of the test mass, the maximum value for both $\left| r_\phi\right|$ and $\left| r_\eta\right|$ would be \SI{23}{mm}, while there is no upper limit for a distribution of forces.

-A particular interesting case, further discussed in Sec.~\ref{sec:disc}, is that of a force resulting from a voltage difference between the TM and one of the electrodes facing its $x$-face.
-These electrodes were used for the control loop on TM2, but also for the angular control of both TMs.
+A particular interesting case, further discussed in Sec.~\ref{sec:disc}, is that of a force resulting from a voltage difference between the test mass and one of the electrodes facing its $x$-face.
+These electrodes were used for the control loop on TM2, but also for the angular control of both test masses.
 Such a voltage difference would have produced a force with a lever arm $|r_\phi|\sim\SI{11}{mm}$ \cite{upperlimit}.

-The results of the analysis for $r_\phi$ in OR are shown in Fig.~\ref{fig:arm}.
+The results of the analysis for $r_\phi$ in ordinary runs are shown in Fig.~\ref{fig:arm}.
 A list of the glitches with any of the lever arms significantly different from zero is reported in Table~\ref{tb:eventtorque}.

-Fig.~\ref{fig:arm} shows that, as expected from Eq.~\eqref{eq:arm}, the error on $r_\phi$ decays approximately as $\left|\Delta v\right|^{-1}$, decreasing below about \SI{1}{cm} for $\left|\Delta v\right| \gtrsim \SI{2}{pm/s}$.
-For only 3 of the 98 OR impulse-carrying glitches we detect an effective armlength that is significantly different from zero.
+Figure~\ref{fig:arm} shows that, as expected from Eq.~\eqref{eq:arm}, the error on $r_\phi$ decays approximately as $\left|\Delta v\right|^{-1}$, decreasing below about \SI{1}{cm} for $\left|\Delta v\right| \gtrsim \SI{2}{pm/s}$.
+For only 3 of the 98 impulse-carrying glitches in ordinary runs we detect an effective armlength that is significantly different from zero.
 In a slight majority (62\%) of the cases, where we find an armlength compatible with zero, we have sufficient resolution to exclude the hypothesis of an electrode origin to the glitch.
-Specifically, 62\% of the OR glitches are both compatible with $r_\phi=0$ and have ``upper limit'' uncertainty of less than \SI{7}{mm} (or 2/3 of the characteristic ``electrode arm'' of \SI{11}{mm}).
+Specifically, 62\% of the glitches in ordinary runs are both compatible with $r_\phi=0$ and have ``upper limit'' uncertainty of less than \SI{7}{mm} (or 2/3 of the characteristic ``electrode arm'' of \SI{11}{mm}).
 If any of these relatively high SNR glitches had had an \SI{11}{mm} effective armlength, they would have been detected with peaks more than 50\% above our background in Fig.~\ref{fig:omega}.

 This fraction decreases to 50\% for glitches with $\Delta \le \SI{1}{\minute}$, while it increases to 91\% for glitches with duration $\Delta \ge \SI{1.6}{ks}$, a duration threshold that will be discussed in Sec.~\ref{sec:disc}.